Chart Color Schemes

 Herbert features high concentrations of family households and group households, with a higher-than-average median household size

 Family households account for 80.2% of all households, including 45.5% couples with children, 26.6% couples without children, and 7.4% single parent families.
-Non-family households constitute the remaining 19.8%, with lone person households at 15.7% and group households comprising 3.8%.
+Non-family households constitute the remaining 19.8%, with lone person households at 15.7% and group households making up 3.8%.
 The median household size is 3.0 people, larger than the Greater Darwin average of 2.8.

 Frequently Asked Questions - Households